vanus-labs/docs/content/how-to/manage-subscription/filters.md

 # Vanus Filters

-Filters allows you to filter events from an Eventbus when creating a subscription, enabling you to receive only the specific events needed.
+Filters allow you to filter events from an Eventbus when creating a subscription, enabling you to receive only the specific events needed.

 ## Uses And Example